The Complete Honest Hands-On Review Of Panasonic EVA1

 Photo:

-Finally… If you decide you want to record 2K 240fps on the Atomos shogun and you decide to record it as Vanilla Apple ProRes (and not ProRes Raw).
+Finally, if you decide to record 2K 240fps on the Atomos Shogun, you should record it as Vanilla Apple ProRes (and not ProRes Raw).

-Also, you have to contend with the fact that the Log-encoded Raw output uses a different log curve from Vlog!
+Also, you must contend that the Log-encoded Raw output uses a different log curve from Vlog!

-It does this because Vlog is supposed to be matched across multiple cameras with different dynamic ranges (including some hypothetical camera with over 16 stops of DR by the looks of it) and as such doesn’t use the full range of bits in 10bit.
+It does this because Vlog is supposed to be matched across multiple cameras with different dynamic ranges (including some hypothetical camera with over 16 stops of DR by the looks of it) and, as such, doesn’t use the full range of bits in 10 bits.

-This is good as it gives you the most data range it can get down that 6G SDI pipe.
-But unfortunately, Atomos don’t bother converting that ‘Raw log’ gamma into ‘Vlog gamma’ so the ProRes files appear to have more contrast than the camera internal files.
+This is good as it gives you the most data range down that 6G SDI pipe.
+Unfortunately, Atomos doesn’t bother converting that ‘Raw log’ gamma into ‘Vlog gamma,’ so the ProRes files appear to have more contrast than the camera’s internal files.

 This means you need a couple more steps to your post pathway if you want these files to match your camera’s internal files.